 __I have a stack of folders that are labeled by year and month, so January 2012 is at the top of the pile right now.
 Inside each folder, there’s a labeled divider with “call sheets” written on it.
 Behind that is one large manila envelope (ideally acid-free) with all of my call sheets pasted onto it.

 __There are two basic types of materials needed for a call sheet: contact information for crew members and locations/dates/times for everything else.
 I keep both in the same place so it’s easy to find any sort of info when prepping for production.

 _The contact info is usually in an Excel spreadsheet or Word doc, while everything else is just a printout of emails, letters, or whatever other info needs to be there.

 __If you’re working with an assistant director or 1st AC, they can prepare your call sheet once they have all the info required.

 The Call Sheet is the heart of a film production.
 It tells you what is going to get done, when, and by whom.
 Your ability to make decisions depends on your ability to read and understand the Call Sheet.

-The higher your reading skills and comprehension the better you will be able to make those decisions.
+The higher your reading skill and comprehension is, the better you will be able to make decisions.
 Telling people about the Call Sheet is one of my favorite things to do because it’s so easy to understand why it’s so important.